vuejs/awesome-vue/README.md

  - [vue-qriously](https://github.com/theomessin/vue-qriously) - A Vue.js 2 component to draw QR codes on an HTML Canvas using qrious.
  - [vue-qart](https://github.com/superman66/vue-qart) - The directive of vue 2.x for qart.js.
+ - [vue-qrcode-reader](https://github.com/gruhn/vue-qrcode-reader) - A Vue.js 2 component which detects and decodes QR codes from a camera stream.

 ### Search
  - [vue-fuse](https://github.com/shayneo/vue-fuse) - A lightweight pluggin for fuzzy search library, Fuse.js